Last Update: 15-Oct-14 11:21 ET

-- The Treasury budget showed a deficit of $10.4 bln in January 2014 after showing a surplus of $2.9 bln in January 2013.
-Since the data are not seasonally adjusted, the January deficit cannot be compared to the surplus from December.
-The Briefing.com consensus expected a budget deficit of $10 bln.
+- The Treasury budget showed a surplus of $105.8 bln in September, up from a surplus of $75.1 bln in September 2013.
+The Treasury data are not seasonally adjusted, and the September data cannot be compared to the $128.7 bln deficit in August.

 |Deficit (-)/Surplus Fiscal YTD